UK Trade Tariff: duty suspensions and autonomous tariff quotas

 Apply for a new duty suspension

-The list published in the objections window is not an indication of whether an application has been successful.
-The government will confirm the outcome of all applications received in due course.
+The list is not an indication of whether an application has been successful.
+The government expects to confirm the outcome of all applications in early 2025.

 The criteria and examples of the wider considerations the government will consider when assessing applications are set out below.